 Study with us

-The Cancer Epidemiology Unit has an interdisciplinary team of researchers with expertise in epidemiology, statistics and clinical medicine.
-Many of the academic researchers have extensive experience of supervising MSc and DPhil students as well as lecturing on the MSc in Global Health Science and Epidemiology.
+The Cancer Epidemiology Unit has an interdisciplinary team of academic researchers with expertise in epidemiology, statistics and clinical medicine.
+Many of the researchers supervise MSc and DPhil students and lecture on the MSc in Global Health Science and Epidemiology.

-Researchers in the Cancer Epidemiology Unit are academic supervisors for some doctoral students in the Nuffield Department of Population Health.
+Our researchers are academic supervisors for some doctoral students in the Nuffield Department of Population Health.